michaelkoss/stackedits/Agile Estimation and Planning.md

 - Team is given a project or feature request and asked when it will be done
 	- Guess based on inaccurate/unknown/ambiguous information/requirements
 	- Break down the project, maybe a gant chart

+## Difference in Agile
 - Agile flips that and asks, over the next `cycle`, what work can we accomplish
-	- The completion date comes into focus as work gets done
+	- The completion date comes into focus as work gets done- We don't pick functionality then guess a date

-## Difference in Agile
-- We don't pick functionality then guess a date
 - We pick a date, then plan the functionality we can accomplish

 ## Problems with the Traditional Approach